 “I’ve been participating (in) protests since a year ago, and (this) motivates me to participate in (this) community and protest more in the future,” Huang said.

-He also said he believes there aren’t enough protests being held on Lehigh’s campus in response to the Israeli-Palestinian conflict.
+He also said he believes there aren’t enough protests being held on Lehigh’s campus in response to the Israel-Palestine conflict.

-Jeremy Zallen is a representative from Jewish Voice for Peace, an organization established prior to the Hamas attack focused on promoting democracy in Israel.
+Jeremy Zallen is a representative from Jewish Voice for Peace, an organization established prior to the Hamas attack.
 Since Oct.
 7, the organization has shifted its focus from advocating for democracy in Israel to advocating against the Israel-Hamas war and urging for peace.

 He described the organization as a group of Jewish-affiliated people in the Lehigh Valley who are opposed to Israeli policies.

-“We’re here to oppose war, oppose genocide, oppose violence, and there aren’t many Jewish institutional spaces in the valley that make room for that,” Zallen said.
+“We’re here to oppose war, oppose genocide, (and) oppose violence,” Zallen said, “And there aren’t many Jewish institutional spaces in the valley that make room for that.”

-Jane Duh, a Bethlehem resident, also attended the teach-in and said it was her first time attending a Lehigh Valley Palestine Coalition event.
+Jane Duh, a Bethlehem resident who attended the teach-in said it was her first time attending a Lehigh Valley Palestine Coalition event.

 Duh said she learned about the event at Bed Head Vegan Brunch House, where a waitress noticed Duh’s keffiyeh, a Palestinian scarf, and gave her a flier to the event.

-She said she plans to stay involved with the coalition in the future, as she signed up to join several organizations at the event.
+She said she plans to stay involved with the coalition in the future, and she signed up to join several organizations at the event.

 “Today I learned that there are many other people in the area who feel the same,” Duh said.
 “I don’t have to suffer alone, which is what I’ve been doing for the past year.”